taogen-docs/resources-of-learning/#cs-foundations.md

 - The Garbage Collection Handbook by Richard Jones, Eliot Moss, Antony Hosking
 - 垃圾回收的算法与实现 by 中村成洋, 相川光

-## Security & Cryptography

-Must Read

-- The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography (2000) by Simon Singh
-- Understanding Cryptography: A Textbook for Students and Practitioners (2010) by Christof Paar,  Jan Pelzl
-- Network Security: Private Communication in a Public World (2nd, 2002) by Charlie Kaufman , Radia Perlman
-- Applied Cryptography: Protocols, Algorithms, and Source Code in C (2015) by Bruce Schneier
-- Counter Hack Reloaded: A Step-by-Step Guide to Computer Attacks and Effective Defenses (2nd, 2006) by Edward Skoudis, Tom Liston

-Some More

-- Cryptography Engineering: Design Principles and Practical Applications by Niels Ferguson,  Bruce Schneier, Tadayoshi Kohno
-- Introduction to Modern Cryptography, Second Edition (Chapman & Hall/CRC Cryptography and Network Security Series) by Jonathan Katz
-- Serious Cryptography: A Practical Introduction to Modern Encryption by Jean-Philippe Aumasson
-- Practical Cryptography by Niels Ferguson,  Bruce Schneier
-- Cryptography and Network Security: Principles and Practice by William Stallings

-## Design Patterns

-- **Design Patterns: Elements of Reusable Object-Oriented Software** (1994) by Erich Gamma, Richard Helm,  Ralph Johnson, John Vlissides
-- Head First Design Patterns (2004) by Elisabeth Freeman
-- Head First Object-Oriented Analysis and Design (2006) by Brett D. McLaughlin
-- Object-Oriented Analysis and Design with Applications by Grady Booch
-- Object-Oriented Software Construction by Bertrand Meyer
-- Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans
-- Patterns of Enterprise Application Architecture by Martin Fowler

-## Code

-Programmer

-- The Pragmatic Programmer: From Journeyman to Master by Andrew Hunt, David Thomas
-- Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman (2009) by Dave H. Hoover and Adewale Oshineye
-- The Clean Coder: A Code of Conduct for Professional Programmers by Robert C. Martin
-- Joel on Software by Joel Spolsky
-- Hackers and Painters: Big Ideas from the Computer Age by Paul Graham
-- 97 Things Every Programmer Should Know: Collective Wisdom from the Experts by Kevlin Henney
-- Soft Skills: The Software Developer's Life Manual by John Z. Sonmez

-Code

-- Clean Code : A Handbook of Agile Software Craftsmanship (2008) by Robert C. Martin, Prentice Hall
-- The Art of Readable Code by Dustin Boswell, Trevor Foucher
-- Clean Architecture by Robert C. Martin
-- 码出高效：Java开发手册 by 杨冠宝, 高海慧
-- 码农翻身 (2018) by 刘欣
-- Code Complete (2nd, 2004) by Steve McConnell
-- The Practice of Programming by Brian W. Kernighan
-- Writing Solid Code by Steve Maguire
-- Hacker's Delight by Henry S. Warren Jr.
-- Think Like a Programmer: An Introduction to Creative Problem Solving by V. Anton Spraul

-Refactoring

-- Refactoring : Improving the Design of Existing Code (2nd, 2018) by Martin Fowler, Kent Beck
-- Refactoring to Patterns by Joshua Kerievsky
-- Working Effectively with Legacy Code by Michael C. Feathers

-Test (TDD)

-- Test Driven Development: By Example (2002) by  Kent Beck
-- Growing Object-Oriented Software, Guided by Tests by Steve Freeman
-- Effective Unit Testing by Lasse Koskela
-- xUnit Test Patterns: Refactoring Test Code by Gerard Meszaros
-- The RSpec Book by David Chelimsky
-- 	The Art of Unit Testing: With Examples in .NET by Roy Osherove

-Software Engineering

-- Software Engineering (10th, 2015) by Ian Sommerville
-- The Essence of Software Engineering by Volker Gruhn and Rüdiger Striemer

-Others

-- Release It!: Design and Deploy Production-Ready Software by Michael T. Nygard
-- Continuous Delivery: Reliable Software Releases Through Build, Test, and Deployment Automation by Jez Humble

-## Team & Agile

-- Extreme Programming Explained: Embrace Change by Kent Beck
-- The Mythical Man-Month: Essays on Software Engineering by Jr·Frederick P·Brooks
-- Agile Software Development, Principles, Patterns, and Practices by Robert C. Martin
-- Scrum and XP from the Trenches by Henrik Kniberg
-- The Art of Agile Development by James Shore, Shane Warden
-- Learning Agile by Andrew Stellman
-- Ship It! by Jared Richardson
-- The Agile Samurai by Jonathan Rasmusson
-- Lean from the Trenches by Henrik Kniberg
-- Peopleware: Productive Projects and Teams by Tom DeMarco
-- The Goal: A Process of Ongoing Improvement by Eliyahu M. Goldratt
-- Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency by Tom DeMarco
-- The Software Craftsman: Professionalism, Pragmatism, Pride by Sandro Mancuso
-- Implementing Lean Software Development: From Concept to Cash by Mary Poppendieck

-Some More

-- Specification by Example by Gojko Adzic
-- Agile Retrospectives：Making Good Teams Great by Esther Derby , Diana Larsen,Ken Schwaber
-- Coaching Agile Teams: A Companion for ScrumMasters,Agile Coaches, and Project Managers in Transition by Lyssa Adkins
-- Agile Project Management with Scrum by Ken Schwaber
-- Succeeding with Agile:Software development using Scrum by Mike Cohn
-- Agile Estimating and Planning by Mike Cohn
-- Lean thinking  banish waste and creat wealth in your corporation by James P.Womack
-- Kanban: Successful Evolutionary Change for Your Technology Business by David J.Anderson
-- User Stories Applied:For Agile Software Development by Mike Cohn
-- User Story Mapping Building Better Products using Agile Software Design by Jeff Patton
-- Manage Your Project Portfolio by Johanna Rothman
-- Rapid Development: Taming Wild Software Schedules by Steve McConnell

 ## Programming Languages